Hiren Bhattacharyya: Early life

+He started his education from Graham Bazar M.E.
+School, Dibrugarh.
+But during his studies there, his father shifted from Dibrugarh to Tezpur.
+As a result, Bhattacharya completed his early education in Tezpur.
+Not only in Tezpur, he studied in different sites like Mangaldoi,Golaghat,Guwahati etc. In 1945, he passed High School Leaving Certificate Exam from Cotton Collegiate School and got admission in B. Borooah college.

 Literary works

 Bhattacharyya mainly worked in the field of Assamese poetry.
 He was the editor of several Assamese magazines and newspapers.
 Some of the newspapers he worked on are Chitrabon, Monon and Antorik.
 He was the poetry editor of the Assamese magazine Prantik for over three decades.